Titles

 “Meghan and I met during a socially distanced outdoor gathering, one of my first times leaving isolation after the first wave of Covid.
 I immediately wanted to be closer to her, physically and otherwise.
 That same feeling has never ceased.
 We were married a year to the day from when we first met.
 Those snapshots were made in a time that we were newlywed and experiencing the unexpected and surreal experiences of a new life together.”

-The Dance: Languages of Light and Time
+The Dance: Languages of Light and Time (Sharp Ideas)

-Photographers: Alicja Brodowicz, Tonatiuh Cabello, Caspar Claasen, Sergi Escribano, Marco Giusfredi, Asli Gonen, Todd Gross, Tim Hale, Zisis Kardianos, Lesya Kim, Peter Kool, Łukasz Korulczyk, Charalampos Kydonakis, Philllip Kalantzis Cope, Linda Maclean, Bill McIntyre, Gustavo Minas, Suresh Naganathan, Monserrat Orallo, Artem Pankov, Andra Ratto, Jodi Rogers, Koushik Sinha Roy, Jack Simon, Valeria Tofanelli, Lukas Vasilikos, Alice Christine Walker, Wong Wei-him
+Photographers: Alicja Brodowicz, Tonatiuh Cabello, Caspar Claasen, Sergi Escribano, Marco Giusfredi, Asli Gonen, Todd Gross, Tim Hale, Zisis Kardianos, Lesya Kim, Peter Kool, Łukasz Korulczyk, Charalampos Kydonakis, Phillip Kalantzis Cope, Linda Maclean, Bill McIntyre, Gustavo Minas, Suresh Naganathan, Monserrat Orallo, Artem Pankov, Andra Ratto, Jodi Rogers, Koushik Sinha Roy, Jack Simon, Valeria Tofanelli, Lukas Vasilikos, Alice Christine Walker, Wong Wei-him

 Beach Boulevard, Brian O'Neill